collectSPACE: Messages

 Registered: Nov 1999

-Having direct access to a lot of NASA material available through DOD/Govt restricted channels in the course of my RDT&E responsibilities with the military I have viewed a considerable volume of Saturn Apollo material that is FOUO (on balance at least equal to what has been authorized for public release) which contains greater specificity on launch vehicle design as well as the industrial processes used to manufacture them.
-And ITAR does make a distinction between technical material and the components - actual components can independently be used as first generation progenitors of foreign technology or back engineered to reproduce them.
-Some information which has been Govt sanctioned for release may be exempt from ITAR, but to my knowledge there is no blanket statutory exemption for the Saturn program.
+Having direct access to a lot of NASA material available through DOD and government restricted channels in the course of my Research Development Test and Evaluation (RDT&E) responsibilities with the military I have viewed a considerable volume of Saturn Apollo material that is "For Official Use Only" (on balance at least equal to what has been authorized for public release) which contains greater specificity on launch vehicle design as well as the industrial processes used to manufacture them.

 Prospero